skip to main content

 There must be no object near the gate that could hold it open.

-Any doors that provide direct access to the pool must be self-closing and self-latching, and must be fitted with a locking device at least 1500mm from floor level or an approved alarm.
+Any doors that provide direct access to the pool must be self-closing and self-latching and must be fitted with a locking device at least 1500mm from floor level or an approved alarm.

 They can't be fitted with any device that can hold them open.

 Lockable spa pool covers do not comply with the Fencing of Swimming Pools Act, so spa pools must also have a barrier/ fence.
-Unfenced spa pools fitted with lockable covers must have a special exemption from the Council.

 The definition of a temporary or pop up pool is a pool you buy for the purpose of only being up for a short period of time or for the hottest months of summer and then is packed away again until next time.
 No Building consent is required as it is not a permanent structure.
+It does need to be inspected every 3 years as required under section 162D Building Act 2004.

 The same risks remain in having a temporary pool up over the summer period as there is with a permanent pool.
 Please read the requirements under the Building Act to give you a good outline of what is required.